A well-trained hunting partner starts in your yard – not the blind

 Ramps or blinds

-Add in the elements slowly
+Add elements slowly

-There are many aspects that you will need to consider exposing your retriever, but do not try to do it all at once.
 Spread the exposure out over a period of days or even weeks.
 Take it slow and don’t add something new if your dog is struggling with any one of these elements.

 Conditioning your duck dog for the hunt

 Exposure is step one, but it is not the only step.
-Once you have exposure your retriever to the tools and equipment used for the hunt, now it is time to do some conditioning.
+Once you have exposed your retriever to the tools and equipment used for the hunt, now it is time to do some conditioning.

 To condition your retriever for the hunt, set up some mock hunting situations designed specifically to train your dog for the hunt.
 Add in elements slowly until you have given your duck dog a good simulation of what your hunt may look like.